tolarewaju3/codelikethewind/5g-streaming/README.md

 LIMIT
   100
 ```
-**Hit the play button.** You should see our call record data displayed in a table.

-**Hit “Save” on the top right.** Name the question “All Call Records”.
-Click Save.
+**Click the play button.** You should see our call record data displayed in a table.
+Hit “Save” and name the question “All Call Records”.
 Add the query to the Sensor dashboard.
-Click Save on the top right.
+Click Save again.

 **Using the same steps above, display a graph of calls by location.** Use the query below.